Warna97/Todo-app/README.md

 ### Linting

-The project is set up with ESLint and Prettier for code linting and formatting.
+The project is set up with ESLint for code linting.
 Run the following command to check for linting issues:

 For npm: